ssha-org/ssha_web/content/journal.md

 5. Special Issue Articles
 6. Review Essays

-The above article types may be eligible for APC waivers or discounts under one of the [Open Access publishing agreements](https://www.cambridge.org/core/services/open-access-policies/waivers-discounts) Cambridge University Press has made to support open access.
+The above article types may be eligible for APC waivers or discounts under one of Cambridge University Press's [Open Access publishing agreements](https://www.cambridge.org/core/services/open-access-policies/waivers-discounts).

 Although research articles comprise the great majority of content for <i>Social Science History</i> we also publish book symposia, review articles and clusters of thematically-linked articles in a special issue or special section of an issue.
 Guidelines for these kinds of content follow.
 <br />